Build your future at

 Located in Alabama’s vibrant state capital, Auburn University at Montgomery is a fast-growing university on the rise.
 Don’t just take our word for it: The Princeton Review rates us as one of the best colleges in the Southeast, while U.S. News & World Report recently ranked us No. 22 among regional universities in the South for the quality of undergraduate teaching and 38th among all public institutions in the region.

-Nearly 50 percent of our classes include fewer than 20 students and with a student-to-faculty ratio of 16:1, you’ll be actively engaged in the classroom and embraced as a member of a diverse and close-knit campus community.
+More than 40 percent of our classes include fewer than 20 students and with a student-to-faculty ratio of 17:1, you’ll be actively engaged in the classroom and embraced as a member of a diverse and close-knit campus community.

 Ready to take flight?
-Join the Warhawk Nation today!
+Join Warhawk Nation today!